knrbokhari/mern-ecommerce/README.md

 ## Requirements

-For development, you will only need Node.js v16+ installed in your environnement.
+For development, you will only need Node.js v16+ installed in your environnement..

 ## Install
     using SSH: